 Romaji: Tasogare semaru / Machinami ya kuruma no nagare / Yokome de oikoshite

-🗣 Japanese Insight: Literal meaning: Overtaking the twilight-approaching streets and the flow of cars with a sidelong glance.
-Tasogare (twilight) is an emotionally rich word referring to the boundary between day and night when the sky changes colors dramatically.
-Describing the train overtaking this beautiful scenery with a "sidelong glance" (yokome de) symbolizes the protagonist's inner impatience and her unwavering resolve to reach her destination.
-The phrase yokome de (out of the corner of one's eye) treats the flowing scenery and the congested lines of cars as irrelevant to her, exuding the pride of a cool, urban woman who is essentially saying, "I'm moving ahead of you all."
+🗣 Japanese Insight: "Tasogare" (twilight) is an emotionally rich word referring to the boundary between day and night when the sky changes colors dramatically.
+Describing the train overtaking this beautiful scenery with a "sidelong glance" (yokome de) symbolizes the protagonist's inner impatience and her unwavering resolve.
+The phrase yokome de treats the flowing scenery and the congested lines of cars as irrelevant to her, exuding the pride of a cool, urban woman who is essentially saying, "I'm moving ahead of you all."

 3. あのひとは もう気づくころよ バスルームに ルージュの伝言